artsy/eigen/docs/BETA_CHANGELOG.md

 * Always poll for remote notifications on app activationg. - alloy
 * Reload notifications view whenever notifications come in or have been polled. - alloy
 * Mark notifications as seen once the new notifications view has been loaded and was visible. - alloy
+* Move search button from tab bar to navigation bar. - alloy

 ## 2.1.0 (2015.07.04)